Configure a Certificate Authority

 A Certificate Authority (CA) is a trusted entity that manages and issues digital certificates.
 The digital certificate shows the ownership of the public keys and represents an online identity for the device.

-When Okta evaluates an authentication policy that requires managed devices, Okta identifies the management status of each device by checking whether they have a client certificate installed.
-Okta attests certificate installation by creating a digital signature with the certificate and validating it on the server.
+When evaluating an app sign-in policy that requires managed devices, Okta identifies the management status of each device by checking whether they have a client certificate installed.
+To attest certificate installation, Okta creates a digital signature with the certificate and then validates it on the server.
 Configuring a CA allows you to issue client certificates to devices to support this operation.
-You can configure Okta as a CA, or provide your own CA.
+You can configure Okta as a CA or provide your own CA.

 Configure Okta as a CA if you want to save time, streamline how certificates are issued, and avoid the complexity and expense of deploying and maintaining your own public key infrastructure (PKI).